OctopusDeploy/blog/blog/2021-08/deploying-a-js-bundle-to-s3-with-octopus/index.md

  - Amazon S3
 ---

 A frontend dev pattern I've seen at many companies starts with the best of intentions, but it can lead to pain if not handled with care.
-You see a need for reuse of frontend code across multiple projects, possibly maintained by different teams using different tech on the server.
+You see a need for reuse of frontend code across multiple projects, maintained by different teams using different techs.
 You create a shared JavaScript library project with its own repo and release process.
 It's a sensible idea, but it opens questions that need good answers, to stop our little bundle of joy from growing into a monster.
 In this post, I'll explain a simple example of how to manage the deployment process for a shared JavaScript project that is simple to reference from other Octopus projects.
 My example uses a Vue JS bundle deployed to Amazon S3, but I hope you'll see how the same principles can be applied to any combination of frontend framework and hosting provider.

 ## The process